-Derrick Bell, born Cincinnati, Ohio.
-Bell is an American painter and furniture maker who works from his studio in Oakland, California.
-Derrick Bell received a BA degree in Studio Art at Morehouse College, Atlanta, Georgia, and a MA degree in Art Education at Mount St. Joseph University, Cincinnati, Ohio.
+Derrick Bell is a Cincinnati, Ohio native and Oakland based Fine Artist, Educator, Entrepreneur and Philanthropist.
+He received a BA degree in Studio Art at Morehouse College, Atlanta, Georgia, and a MA degree in Art Education at Mount St. Joseph University, Cincinnati, Ohio.

 His work is thought provoking and capable of arousing strong emotions that cut across ethnic, national and generational barriers.
 The artistic renderings convey a deep sense of emotion, spirituality, dignity, history, strength and grace.